 Step 5.
 Set up settings if needed.
 Then, preview the information below and click Start Clone.

 1. Edit partitions (supported on the AOME Backupper Professional) on the destination disk.
 This feature is very useful if you clone disk to larger disk.
 It can help you adjust the partition size of destination disk and avoid unallocated space after cloning.

-2. Align partition to optimize for SSD.
+2. SSD Alignment.
 It’s highly recommended to tick this option if your destination disk is SSD.
 It can improve the reading and writing speed of SSD disk.

 3. Sector by sector.
 This feature is used to clone all the sector from RAID to a single drive whether it used or not.